Strengthening the roll out of community diagnostic centres with mobile healthcare units

 “First, there is a direct impact on patient attendance.
 Data from both our Manchester and Frimley mobile macular units revealed that 90% of patients found it more convenient to attend the mobile unit – and 41% saved over 30 minutes’ travel time.

 “Combined, these benefits enable a more efficient throughput of patients and allow the NHS to respond more dynamically to the community’s needs.”

 The power of mobile units in community diagnostic centres

 Mobile units are an effective response to challenges arising during the planning and development of new buildings.
 They are also ideal solutions to bolster capacity at pre-existing facilities.

-Now, through the ‘Hub and Spoke’ model (which sees CDH ‘spokes’ provide further capacity through satellite locations, mobile units or pop-ups) their impact looks to carry even greater potential.
+Now, through the ‘Hub and Spoke’ model (which sees CDC ‘spokes’ provide further capacity through satellite locations, mobile units or pop-ups) their impact looks to carry even greater potential.
 The benefits of this approach include:

 - Inherent agility and responsiveness.
 By docking different mobile units at different times, diagnostic solutions including cancer screening, endoscopy, CT, and mammography can all be deployed exactly when and where they are needed most.

 - Freeing capacity in the primary care setting.
 By diverting elective diagnostic procedures away from under-pressure hospital settings, mobile units ease the strain and allow urgent and acute services to operate at maximum capacity.